moderntribe/products-engineering/docs/code-standards/html.md

 [Fieldsets](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset) are used to group related fields and labels together.
 A [legend](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/legend) is used to label the fieldset and is required for accessibility.
-Fieldsets are not required in forms, but can be useful for grouping related form inputs together.
+Fieldsets are not required in forms, but can be semantically useful for grouping related form inputs together.

 **Bad**
 ```html